apache/bookkeeper/site/bps/BP-42-new-api-list-ledgers.md

 For example, it does not expose a method to list available ledgers, comparable to `BookKeeperAdmin#listLedgers()`.

 #### Ledgers listing
-The goal here is to extends the Client API for listing ledgers.
+The goal here is to extend the Client API for listing ledgers.
 Moreover current method  `BookKeeperAdmin#listLedgers()` does not report errors from the metadata driver; for instance, if an IOException occurs during iterator flow, the error is not visible to the caller and the iteration is stopped (e.g. hasNext will return false).
 However there is no intention to change this behaviour in this proposal.

 #### Simpler access to LedgerMetadata
 The goal here is to streamline the access to `LedgerMetadata`, directly from BookKeeper interface.